Table of Contents

 Facts of the Case: Hatcher v.
 Hatcher

-Marvin and Julia Hatcher were married in 1980.
-Marvin signed up for an insurance program offered by his employer that provided compensation in case of accidental death, dismemberment or disability.
+In the Hatcher case, Husband and Wife were married in 1980.
+Husband signed up for an insurance program offered by his employer that provided compensation in case of accidental death, dismemberment or disability.

-The couple used part of the lump sum payment to buy a family residence, with Marvin and Julia taking the title as joint tenants.
+The couple used part of the lump sum payment to buy a family residence, with Husband and WIfe taking the title as joint tenants.

 They used the monthly payments to pay off the rest of the money owed on the house.
 They also used some of the insurance settlement to build an apartment complex on land Marvin owned before marriage.
 Marvin and Julia also took title to the apartments as joint tenants.
 Julia filed for divorce in 1991.
 At trial, the court found that the insurance settlement proceeds were Marvin’s separate property and that all of the real property belonged solely to Marvin.
 Julia appealed.